fpcorso/data-blog/content/2023-09-29-aws-glue-csv-to-parquet.md

 Glue can also work with a variety of data stores including Amazon S3, Amazon Redshift, Amazon RDS, and Amazon DynamoDB.
 Even better, it can use data connectors to integrate with other data stores such as Snowflake.

-In this post, I'll create a simple ETL job that reads CSV files from a s3 bucket and writes them to a parquet file in another s3 bucket.
+In this post, I'll create a simple ETL job that reads CSV files from a s3 bucket, drops a few of the columns, and writes them to a parquet file in another s3 bucket.

 I have already created two s3 buckets to be used in this as well as uploaded a CSV file into one of them.
 If you plan on following along, you will want to set up your s3 buckets too.